 – It has a small basement and a huge attic.

 – It has an open barn and two more tiny rooms at the back.
 In extreme circumstances, they could be turned into bedrooms, but we plan to use them as storage rooms because animals were grown there and getting the smell out would probably be too much of a challenge.

-– The yard is not too big and unfortunately divided in two: a small area in front of the house where Wife Romanian has plans for a lot of flowers; and the back area where I plan to soon plant some veggies and start learning how to produce my own food.
+– The yard is not too big and unfortunately divided in two: a small area in front of the house where Wife Romanian has plans for a flower garden; and the back area where I plan to soon plant some veggies and start learning how to grow my own food.

-Since purchasing our Romanian village house, we’ve had little time for it: when we got it, Wife Romanian was pregnant, then Baby Romanian came, then we got our apartment so we always delayed starting the work on our house.
+Since purchasing our Romanian village house, we’ve had little time for it: when we got it, Wife Romanian was pregnant, then Baby Romanian came, then we got our apartment so we always delayed starting working on our house.

 My plan is to take it slowly as indeed there’s no hurry here, but I ultimately believe or at least hope that we will be able to turn it into a decent property where I will move over the summer – or part of it – and work from there.

 There are so many beautiful things about village life, things that I don’t get here in the city: the air is incredibly clean (the house is on the hills), the silence is amazing and you have nature all around you.
-Birds chirping and the sound of leaves offer an amazingly relaxing background noise, everything is extremely slow paced there, nobody is in a hurry, and it’s generally silent.
+Birds chirping and not much else offer an amazingly relaxing background noise, everything is extremely slow paced there, nobody is in a hurry and you feel a lot more relaxed.